DataFire/Integrations/integrations/generated/azure_compute/README.md

 * SubResourceReadOnly `object`
   * id `string`: Resource Id

+### TerminateNotificationProfile
+* TerminateNotificationProfile `object`
+  * enable `boolean`: Specifies whether the Terminate Scheduled event is enabled or disabled.
+  * notBeforeTimeout `string`: Configurable length of time a Virtual Machine being deleted will have to potentially approve the Terminate Scheduled Event before the event is auto approved (timed out).
+The configuration must be specified in ISO 8601 format, the default value is 5 minutes (PT5M)

 ### ThrottledRequestsInput
 * ThrottledRequestsInput: Api request input for LogAnalytics getThrottledRequests Api.
   * blobContainerSasUri **required** `string`: SAS Uri of the logging blob container to which LogAnalytics Api writes output logs to.
   * fromTime **required** `string`: From time of the query
-  * groupByOperationName `boolean`: Group query result by  by Operation Name.
+  * groupByOperationName `boolean`: Group query result by Operation Name.
   * groupByResourceName `boolean`: Group query result by Resource Name.
   * groupByThrottlePolicy `boolean`: Group query result by Throttle Policy applied.
   * toTime **required** `string`: To time of the query